 History of Oxford Sixth Form College

-For nearly 30 years, Oxford Sixth Form College has provided quality education, effective exam preparation and university entry support to both UK and international students.
+For more than 30 years, Oxford Sixth Form College has provided a high quality of education and pastoral support to both UK and international students.

 The College was originally established to help students achieve results by teaching them in small groups and tutorials – and our popular Easter Revision Courses have been a part of the College from the very beginning.
 The success of this approach means that individual tuition and focused exam preparation both remain a central part of our teaching.